nishantt3112/ProdGrade_CICD_DevSecOps_Microservices_Project/README.md

 - Cluster Autoscaler

 The application consists of **11 independently deployable microservices** that communicate primarily using **gRPC**.
-Each service is responsible for a specific business capability, making the application modular, scalable, and fault tolerant.
+Each service is responsible for a specific business capability.

-### Core Microservices

-- Frontend
-- Product Catalog
-- Cart
-- Checkout
-- Currency
-- Payment
-- Shipping
-- Email
-- Recommendation
-- Ad Service
-- Load Generator